udellgroup/orie7191/syllabus/syllabus.md

 Students will prepare an initial project proposal, midterm report, and final report on the project, and will make an in-class presentation.
 Research projects can (and should!) advance your PhD research.

+Students taking the class for 1 credit will be required to write fewer reviews, present only one paper, and will not be required to complete the research project.
+The quiz requirement will be the same.

 # Schedule